EwD-Project/IDP-API/readme (outdated).md

 - **Body Parameters:**
   - `text`: SE text to be converted to EwD.
   - `accent`: English accent for conversion (default is `en-us`).

+## Conversion Process

+The conversion from IP to IcA involves a two-step phonetic-graphemic transformation process:

+1. **Phonetic Conversion**: The input SE text is first converted into its phonetic representation (phonetized) based on the specified English accent.
+This process utilizes the `phonemizer` library to achieve accurate phonetic transcriptions.

+2. **Graphemic Mapping (EDS Grapheme-Phoneme Mapping)**: The phonetic data is then mapped to its corresponding EwD representation using EDS Grapheme-Phoneme Mapping.
+This mapping involves detailed conversion tables that pair specific phonemes with corresponding graphemes (letters with diacritics), effectively transforming the phonetic sequence into EwD.

 ## Documentation